Luchador/GUD/tools/geditor/docs/FORMATS.md

 this trailer derives its slots from its draw states.
 ROM export strips the trailer; no game runtime change is needed for material slots.

-Removed compatibility paths include version-1 projects and manifests, unnamed 32-byte level rows, the prompt to supply a missing base ROM, image-table discovery by scanning old ROMs, earlier image metadata, and early model exports that encoded texel UVs or texture IDs in material names.
+Removed compatibility paths include project versions 1–4, old manifests, 32-, 36- and 40-byte level rows, the prompt to supply a missing base ROM, image-table discovery by scanning old ROMs, earlier image metadata, and early model exports that encoded texel UVs or texture IDs in material names.
 Model loading and model browser enumeration now use glTF assets exclusively.